Transfagarasan is a thrilling road through Dracula's territory

-The Transfăgărăşan (officially called DN7C) is the most dramatic and second-highest paved road in Romania.
+Transfăgărăşan is the name of a very scenic road located in Romania.
 Spooky dark tunnels (the longest is more than 800 meters and pitch black), plus endless twists and turns make for a thrilling ride through Dracula territory.

-It’s one of the famous Romanian high altitude roads.
-Built as a strategic military route, the 90 km of twists and turns run north to south across the tallest sections of the Southern Carpathians.
+Built as a strategic military route, the 90 km of twists and turns runs north to south across the tallest sections of the Southern Carpathians.
 It links Transylvania and Wallachia, and the cities of Sibiu and Piteşt, and was constructed between 1970 and 1974, during the rule of Nicolae Ceauşescu.
 It was built mainly with military forces, at a high cost both financially and from a human standpoint—roughly 6 million kilograms of dynamite were used on the northern face, and the official records mention that about 40 soldiers lost their lives in building accidents, and it came as a response to the 1968 invasion of Czechoslovakia by the Soviet Union.
 Ceauşescu wanted to ensure quick military access across the mountains in the event the Soviets attempted a similar move into Romania.

-This road, also known as Ceausescu's Folly, is covered with snow between late October and late June and usually it is closed during this period, meaning that it is available only during a few summer months, to delight the eye with outstanding landscapes, that Romania usually meets its visitors.
+This road, also known as Ceausescu's Folly, tops out at 2.042m (6,699ft) above the sea level, by Pasul Bâlea.
+It is covered with snow between late October and late June and usually it is closed during this period, meaning that it is available only during a few summer months, to delight the eye with outstanding landscapes, that Romania usually meets its visitors.
 Depending on the weather, it may remain open until as late as November.
 It may also be closed, at times, because of weather conditions (it occasionally snows even in August).
 There are signs at the town of Curtea de Argeş and the village of Cartisoara that provide information on the passage.
 Check the weather forecast on the day you head for the Transfagarasan highway, as it is closed in bad weather.
-Don't plan a trip in winter as the highway is closed!
 Generally speaking it is safe to plan your trip between mid June and mid September.
 The road that traverses the Carpathian Mountains will send chill down your spine, especially when you reach the top.
+It’s one of the famous Romanian high altitude roads.

-The surface of the road is asphalted.
+The road is totally paved.
 It runs between the highest peak in the country, Moldoveanu, and the second highest, Negoiu.There are large sections of non barriered road with sheer drops of over a 1000 ft.
 It has more tunnels (a total of 5) and viaducts than any other road in Romania.
 Near the highest point, at Bâlea Lake, the road passes through the longest road tunnel in Romania which is not lighted (884 m).